Volunteer

 Do I need to buy a uniform?
 Will a uniform be provided?

 You will be provided up to five red staff shirts to wear throughout the week.
-Please bring closed toe shoes for when you visit sites and are in the kitchen.
-We also ask that you do not wear athletic shorts or pants.
+Please bring closed-toe shoes for when you visit sites and are in the kitchen.
+We also ask that you do not wear athletic shorts/pants.
+We do offer a staff store in the spring where you can buy additional Red Shirt apparel that can be worn during camp.